 If a person who reports an incidence of sexual and/or gender-based harassment, discrimination and violence, including sexual violence, stalking, and intimate partner violence (in this policy called the reporting party) requests that their name or other identifiable information not be shared with the person alleged to have engaged in such conduct (in this policy called the responding party), or requests that the college take no formal action in response to a report, the college will honor the reporting party’s request to the extent possible based on a careful balancing of such requests with any legal reporting requirements, the risk of harm to any individual and the college's duty to maintain a safe and nondiscriminatory environment for all.
 The Title IX Coordinator will assess such requests by examining the seriousness of the reported conduct, whether the reported misconduct was perpetrated with a weapon, the respective ages and roles of the reporting and responding parties, whether there have been other reports of misconduct or discrimination by the responding party, whether the college possesses other means to obtain relevant evidence of sexual misconduct, whether the report reveals a pattern of misconduct (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group, and the rights of the responding party to receive notice and relevant information before disciplinary action is initiated.

 Where possible, the Title IX Coordinator will honor requests for confidentiality or that no action be taken so long as the college can meet its obligation to stop, address, and prevent the recurrence of the discriminatory conduct.
 If the College is unable to take action consistent with the wishes of the reporting party, the Title IX Coordinator will inform the reporting party about the chosen course of action, which may include an investigation and potential disciplinary action against the responding party.
 The reporting party will not be compelled to participate in a formal hearing if they choose not to participate.
 The college, however, may choose to move forward with an investigation and potential disciplinary action if there is an individual or public safety concern and sufficient independent information exists to establish that this policy has been violated.
-Any action taken by the college will be designed to stop any sexual and/or gender1based harassment, discrimination and violence, including sexual violence, stalking, and intimate partner violence, address its effects, and prevent its occurrence.
+Any action taken by the college will be designed to stop any sexual and/or gender, based harassment, discrimination and violence, including sexual violence, stalking, and intimate partner violence, address its effects, and prevent its occurrence.
 In all instances, the college will take immediate action as necessary to protect and assist the reporting party.
 If the college honors the request for confidentiality, the reporting party must understand that the college’s ability to meaningfully investigate the incident and pursue disciplinary action against a responding party may be limited.

 Timely warning